 The main drawback of Coding Bat is the interface, which is a bit confusing and very 1990s.
 It is hard to find the right exercise and difficult to navigate in general.
 Coding Bat is almost unusable on mobile and tablet.

 If you have time in hand and just want to sharpen your programming skills then Coding Bat in a good option.
-If your goal is to get ready for a programming interview in a short period of time I would look elsewhere.
+If your goal is to get ready for a programming interview in a short period I would look elsewhere.

 Overall classification: 4/5